Biden touts savings on insulin and other drugs for Americans

 Some of the key prescription drug provisions face parliamentary challenges under Senate rules.
 The powerful pharmaceutical industry is maneuvering to strip out as much as possible.
 Drug companies oppose the entire bill, arguing that limits on their ability to set prices would stifle investment that fuels innovation.

+In a statement following Biden’s speech, Stephen J. Ubl, head of the industry lobby Pharmaceutical Research and Manufacturers of America, said that “a damaging bill jammed through a partisan process will not provide patients struggling to afford their medicines meaningful relief.”

+But a recent overview of the legislation from the nonpartisan Kaiser Family Foundation found that Medicare negotiations would “put downward pressure” on premiums and out-of-pocket costs for seniors, and other provisions of the legislation would also reduce out-of-pocket costs for those who are privately insured.

-But Biden said the industry has lost the debate with the American people.
+Biden said the industry has lost the pricing debate with the American people.

 “This is not a partisan issue,” said Biden.
 “Diabetes, Alzheimer’s, cancer — so many other diseases.
-They don’t care whether you are a Democrat or Republican.
+They don’t care whether you are a Democrat or Republican.”

 “We need Congress to finish the job,” he emphasized.